 But for me personally, with the songs, I like to do it in sign-supported English or SSE because that’s the way the song has been written.
 However, that doesn’t mean my opinion is right, or my opinion is wrong, it’s just, it is a matter of opinion.

 There are some people out there that think it should be done in BSL and, again, it is a matter of opinion.

-And, I’ve sat in rooms with d/Deaf people who have debated it amongst each other so, it’s not just a matter of hearing and d/Deaf, it’s a matter of d/Deaf people and d/Deaf people having that debate as well.
+And, I’ve sat in rooms with deaf people who have debated it amongst each other so, it’s not just a matter of hearing and deaf, it’s a matter of deaf people and deaf people having that debate as well.

 So I don’t think you’ll ever make everybody happy using SSE or BSL because I think it is down to personal preference but, I think, as long as you enjoy it and you’re showing you have fun with it, I think that’s the main reason.

 I mean, it makes sense that I imagine the kind of people who attend your classes, they’re just there to, yeah, you learn some of the vocab’s but, you’re there to have fun, and you’re there to learn some of the popular songs out there and, it looks great fun, it looks great fun.

 So, it’s definitely something that I’m curious to attend because, I live in Edinburgh and I know you have a Glasgow class so, I’m really keen to attend and give it a shot myself.